Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance

 Macro $F_{1}$ measures the average performance across all categories.
 Specifically, we first compute precision, recall, and $F_{1}$ for each label and then average the scores across all 4{,}482 categories.
 In contrast, micro $F_{1}$ aggregates all predictions and computes a single score over the entire set of samples.
 The two perspectives jointly reflect both per-category robustness and overall predictive accuracy.

-\paragraph{Path-Level Evaluation} At the path level, we regard each hierarchical path from the root to a node as a sequence of labels.
-The model's predicted path $\mathbf{\hat{y}}$ is compared with the ground-truth path $\mathbf{y}$, and the overlap between their label sets is used to compute the $F_{1}$ score.
-Following the practice in previous hierarchical text classification works~\cite{wang2022incorporating}, correctness is evaluated independently for each node along the path rather than requiring all ancestor labels to match.
-The resulting path-level $F_{1}$ thus reflects how accurately the model captures the structure of the taxonomy across hierarchical depths.
+\paragraph{Path-Level Evaluation} At the path level, we treat each root-to-node path as a sequence of labels.
+We compare the predicted path $\mathbf{\hat{y}}$ with the ground-truth path $\mathbf{y}$ and compute $F_{1}$ from the overlap of their label sets.
+Following the practice in prior hierarchical text classification work~\cite{wang2022incorporating}, correctness is evaluated per node along the path rather than requiring all ancestors to match, reflecting how well the model captures taxonomy structure across depths.